Serg-Norseman/AquaLog/README.md

 - Export to RTF (aquarium's logbook);
 - Snapshots of inhabitants;
 - 3D viewer of tanks (OpenGL, only rectangular, bowfront and cylinder);
-- Units of measurements (only for sizes and volume, only for UI yet, fixed yet);
+- Units of measurements (only for size, mass, volume and temperature; only for UI yet, fixed yet);